List of Father Ted characters: Mrs Doyle

 Aside from simple domestic chores, Mrs Doyle also performs all the other tasks that need completing around the house, such as digging drainage ditches and mending the roof.
 In this respect, Ted takes advantage of her work ethic and treats her like a general dogsbody.
 She frequently suffers accidents while attending to these chores, such as falling off the roof, falling down the stairs and especially plummeting head-first out of the large window frame in the front room.

 Little or nothing is known about her personal life except that she must have been married at some point and previously spoke of having a sister.
-She has a dim view of sex, once mentioning how thankful she is that "she never thinks about that sort of thing", and in this respect appears quite conservative.
+She has a dim view of sex, once mentioning how thankful she is that "she never thinks about that sort of thing", and in this respect appears quite conservative, but in the episode “Speed 3” she becomes quite enamoured with the virile milkman Pat Mustard, to the extent she orders so much milk nothing else can fit in her refrigerator.
 In "And God Created Woman", when she and Ted are discussing the work of novelist Polly Clarke, she laments how much swearing there is in modern fiction and goes on a rant about the amount of sex in Clarke's books.
 She also becomes spiteful, condescending and visibly jealous whenever another woman comes into the parochial house, especially those who are good-looking or command the attention of the priests.
 She has women friends on the island who appear sporadically throughout the series, and who all look and dress in a fairly similar fashion to herself and speak in much the same manner.

 In the episode "The Mainland", she is arrested for getting into a fight in a tearoom.

 Graham Linehan has stated that he always thought Mrs Doyle originally met Father Ted by winning the Lovely Girls competition.

 Supporting characters

 Bishop Brennan

 Bishop Leonard "Len" Brennan (played by Jim Norton) appears in three episodes: "The Passion of St Tibulus", "The Plague" and "Kicking Bishop Brennan Up the Arse".

 A recurring antagonist in the series, Bishop Brennan is a stern, overbearing, foul-mouthed, lecherous, hypocritical narcissist who despises Ted and frequently casts a shadow over his lowly priest's life.
 Throughout the series he consistently addresses Ted using his surname: "Crilly", and this reference is one of several traits that symbolises his displeasure at the Fathers' incompetence.
-He also despises Dougal, whom he refers to as a "cabbage".
+He also despises Dougal, whom he refers to as a "cabbage" and "Forrest Gump".
 He does not take kindly to Dougal calling him "Len", and sometimes shouts profanity at him when he does so.

 Brennan has also forsaken his vows of celibacy; in "The Passion of Saint Tibulus", it is revealed that he has a secret partner and love child in America.
 Also, in "The Plague", when Brennan hangs up the phone on Ted, a naked woman joins him in the bath straight after.

 He visits the island on three occasions: